grafana/grafana/docs/sources/administration/service-accounts/add-service-account-token.md

 ---
-title: 'Add a token to a service account in Grafana'
+description: This topic shows you how to add a token to a service account
-menuTitle: 'Add a token to a service account'
+menuTitle: Add a token to a service account
-description: 'This topic shows you how to add a token to a service account'
+title: Add a token to a service account in Grafana
 weight: 60
 ---